jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 You could also disable password authentication to a remote server and only use RSA key authentication.
 Uncomment the line ```#PasswordAuthentication yes``` and change it to ```PasswordAuthentication no```[^ch9f108].
 By default Fedora and BSD based operating sysems allow the Root account to connect via SSH using a password.
 This is inherantly dangerous, Ubuntu uses the value prohibit-password which would allow RSA but not password based auth.
 It is generally not a good idea to allow this and uncomment and change this setting from  ```PermitRootLogin yes``` to ```PermitRootLogin no```[^ch9f110].

 Upon changing any values you need to inform systemd that a config file changed, it will find it and process it: ```sudo systemctl daemon-reload```.

+### WireGuard - Linux kernel native VPN

+A [VPN](https://en.wikipedia.org/wiki/Virtual_private_network "VPN Wikipedia page")  is a virtual private network.
+It uses RSA encryption to extend a private network across the public network.
+An example would be an employee connecting from home over the public network to a companies private network.
+To do this you would need a VPN.

+[WireGuard](https://www.wireguard.com/ "WireGuard Linux Kernel VPN") is a Free and Opensource VPN software.
+It's modullarly built and since March of 2020, has been included natively in the Linux Kernel.
+This increases speed and flexibilty compared to other VPN solutions.
+It was written by Jason A. Donenfeld and is published under the GNU General Public License (GPL) version 2, which makes it compatible with the Linux Kernel as well as being compiled for [MacOS, Windows, Android, iOS, FreeBSD, and OpenBSD](https://ianix.com/wireguard/wireguard-deployment.html "Wireguard deployment web page").
+Of note, launched on July 15th, Mozilla launched a VPN service, called [Mozilla VPN](https://en.wikipedia.org/wiki/Mozilla_VPN "Mozilla VPN web page") that runs the wireguard code.

 ## Chapter Conclusions and Review